JeancarlosCarvajal/Pure-Match-Technical-Test/README.md

 **Step 0:**

-Create a file named: `.env` (must be exact) at the same level as the file`.gitignore` and add your API key [TheMovieDB API](https://www.themoviedb.org/documentation/api) as shown below, no spaces:
+Create a file named: `.env` (must be exact) at the same level as the file`.gitignore` and add your API key [TheMovieDB API](https://www.themoviedb.org/documentation/api) as shown below, no spaces (You could use the existing one):

 ```sh
 API_KEY=********Your_API_Key********